 Carnett’s sign (described by a surgeon, J.B.
 Carnett, in 1926) is a physical exam finding that helps differentiate abdominal wall or psychogenic pain from intra-abdominal sources of pain.

 The test is considered positive when, upon locating the tender abdominal spot, the patient’s pain worsens on tensing of the abdominal wall muscles by lifting the head and shoulders from the bed or by raising both legs with straight knees.
 Conversely, if the pain decreases with this maneuver, an intra-abdominal source is more likely1,2.
 Sensitivity of ~80%, specificity of ~90%, positive likelihood ratio of 2.6 and negative likelihood ratio of 0.2 have been reported in various studies.
 3,4,5

-A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment (latter also discussed in another pearl) and psychogenic pain.
+A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment or ACNES (see related pearl at www.Pearls4Peers.com 6) and psychogenic pain.
 In the appropriate clinical setting, local corticosteroids or anesthetic injections, or the application of hot or cold packs may be therapeutic.
-2,5
+2,7

 - Carnett JB.
 Intercostal neuralgia as a cause of abdominal pain and tenderness.
 J Surg Gynecol Obstet 1926; 42:625-632.